lawrennd/old_talks/_mlai/gaussian-processes.md

 $$
 \dataVector = \mappingFunctionVector + \boldsymbol{\epsilon}
 $$
-where the noise is sampled from an independent Gaussian distribution with variance $\dataStd^2$,
+\notes{where the noise is sampled from an independent Gaussian distribution with variance $\dataStd^2$,}
 $$
 \epsilon \sim \gaussianSamp{\zerosVector}{\dataStd^2\eye}.
 $$
-we can use properties of Gaussian variables, i.e. the fact that sum of two Gaussian variables is also Gaussian, and that it's covariance is given by the sum of the two covariances, whilst the mean is given by the sum of the means, to write down the marginal likelihood,
+\notes{we can use properties of Gaussian variables, i.e. the fact that sum of two Gaussian variables is also Gaussian, and that it's covariance is given by the sum of the two covariances, whilst the mean is given by the sum of the means, to write down the marginal likelihood,}
 $$
 \dataVector \sim \gaussianSamp{\zerosVector}{\basisMatrix\basisMatrix^\top +\dataStd^2\eye}.
 $$
-Sampling directly from this density gives us the noise corrupted functions,}
+\notes{Sampling directly from this density gives us the noise corrupted functions,}

 \code{K = alpha*np.dot(Phi_pred, Phi_pred.T) + sigma2*np.eye(x_pred.size)